-Still, regardless of what type of website you have, your web analytics report can benefit from the following metrics:
+Still, regardless of what type of website you have, your SEO report builder can benefit from the following metrics:

 There are just a few of the most important metrics that should be included in your web analytics report.
 As mentioned before, the specific metrics you track will depend on the type of website you have and the goals you’re trying to achieve.

 Every dollar counts when it comes to marketing budgets.
 Web analytics can help you assess the ROI of your digital campaigns and optimize your spend.

 For example, if you’re running a PPC ad campaign, you can use web analytics to track how many people are clicking on your ads and how many of those clicks are converting into sales or leads.

 The same goes for understanding the impact your SEO work is having on your site and goals.

 Real-time feedback is essential for making informed decisions.
 Web analytics reports can help you track progress and identify areas of improvement.

 For instance, if you’re trying to increase sales on your e-commerce site, you can use web analytics to track how many people are viewing product pages, adding items to their cart, and completing the purchase.